aronhoyer/router/README.md

 # A simple Node.js router

-This router was made as an experiment to see if I could make a router that let me raw dog more of Node"s built-in modules in a "back to monkey" type effort.
+This router was made as an experiment to see if I could make a router that let me raw dog more of Node's built-in modules in a "back to monkey" type effort.

+Also, I've learned a bit about trees now (smile).

 Whereas libraries like Express, Koa and Hapi are entire server frameworks, this library is a router and nothing else.
 It was never meant to be something else and will never be anything else.